 Together, these two things can help startups see epic growth.

-We wanted to pick his brain on why strategy and CX are such a good combo, multilingual support, and how to bridge the gap between employee and customer.
+We wanted to pick his brain on why strategy and CX are such a good combo, the benefits of multilingual support, and how to bridge the gap between brand and customer.

 Brand and CX are connected

 Twenty-five years ago, creating a brand with a singular, epic story was still possible.
 Unfortunately, branding doesn’t work that way anymore.
 Forrester emphasizes that marketing campaigns are no longer the beginning or end of brand curation.